-While modern feminists do firmly believe women and men should paid the same and we should pay more attention to how toys play into outdated gender roles, they definitely don’t think women should be treated better than men.
+While modern feminists do firmly believe women and men should be paid the same.
+And we should pay more attention to how toys play into outdated gender roles.
+But they definitely don’t think women should be treated better than men.

 I think feminists should keep eachother in check just as much as you would a non feminist. — Amelia (@amysgotmilk) November 20, 2015

 “Being a feminist doesn’t mean that I think women should get special privileges or special consideration.
 Except in the case that there is systematic maltreatment of women in comparison to men,” says Rakhit.
 “I would want my new roommate to know that being a feminist means you think men and women should have equal rights.”

 It’s About Advocating for Women Who Have Nothing

 You could say many women-focused philanthropy initiatives are inherently feminist today.
 Why? because in many countries, women live in destitution and oppression simply from the lack of basic rights.
 The Global Citizen Project, for example, is a well-known organization.
 This organization has recruited world leaders to take a stand for bettering the lives of women everywhere.
 Would you call them feminists?
 Absolutely.